igilham/aws-dev-vm-tools/README.md

 Copy NPM config (`~/.npmrc`) over from local machine.

-Create an SSH key and add to GitHub. [https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent]
+[Create an SSH key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and add to GitHub.

-Create a GPG key, add to GitHub and configure in Git client [https://docs.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key]
+[Create a GPG key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key), add to GitHub and configure in Git client.

 Add to the bottom of the bashrc file: